Introduction 🔗

 Once submitted, how long does it take to get clearance? 🔗

-In theory, FDA has 90 calendar days to make a decision.
+The FDA aims to make a decision within 90 days.
 However, if there are questions they need you to resolve, they’ll issue a hold letter by day 60.
 When FDA sends the request for additional information, their 90 day clock stops and your submission is placed on hold for up to 180 days.
 If you do not submit a formal response to FDA within the 180 days, FDA will delete your submission.
 The time it takes you to respond to a hold letter will further delay the submission.
 When you provide the response to the request for additional information, the 90 day FDA clock resumes.
 Also, while FDA tries to meet the 90 day review goal, they may not meet their goal.

 Also, keep in mind that FDA reviews tend to slow down during the holidays.